dignityofwar/digbot/README.md

 </div>

 ## About

-  DIGBot is a custom discord bot ran on the [DIG community's discord server](https://discord.gg/cjQBNpc), it was originally created to fulfil all the functionality of the current bots that were on the server and allow the community to implement any feature's they desired.
+DigBot is a custom discord bot ran on the [DIG community's discord server](https://discord.gg/cjQBNpc), it was originally created to fulfil all the functionality of the current bots that were on the server and allow the community to implement any feature's they desired.

-### Tech
+## Usage

-Language: Node.js
+DigBot is releases as a Docker image on [Docker Hub](https://hub.docker.com/r/dignityofwar/digbot).
+Pull the latest version using `docker pull dignityofwar/digbot:latest`.
+Further requirements are a [MariaDB](https://mariadb.org/) database.

-Deployment: Docker
+To configure DigBot you only need to set 2 environment variables:

-Discord API handler: discord.js
+- `DISCORD_TOKEN` contains a Disord Bot application token, which can be created in the [Discord developer portal](https://discord.com/developers/applications);

-## Development
+- `DATABASE_URL` contains the connection url to MariaDB(e.g. `mysql://username:password@host:3306/dbname`).

-### Contributing
+## Technical requirements

-See the [contribution guidelines](CONTRIBUTING.md) file for information on how to contribute to the project and setting up your local development version of the project.
+DigBot is written in Typescript on top of the [NestJS framework](https://nestjs.com/) and requires Node.js v16+.
+Internally it uses [Detritus](https://detritusjs.com/), and [Prisma](https://www.prisma.io/) to manage the connections to Discord, and MariaDB respectively.

-### Code Usage
+## Code Usage

-The project is open-sourced under the [MIT license](LICENSE.md).
+The project is open-sourced under the [MIT license](LICENSE).

-### Acknowledgements
+## Acknowledgements

 This repository was created from an [existing private codebase](https://github.com/JamesLongman/DIGBot/releases/tag/0.0.1).
 The previous project was headed by Maelstromeous who was ultimately responsible for code review, design decisions and deployment.